 Pullman Court is a Grade II* listed building in Streatham, London, designed by Frederick Gibberd.
 Built during 1933-36 it was commissioned when Gibberd was only 23 and consists of 218 flats laid out in three blocks.
-The flats were intended to cater to a young, style-conscious middle-class market; people who were tired of living in ‘digs’ and seeking the convenience of the latest technologies and a fashionable low-maintenance home.
-It’s classic International style Modernism and certainly one of our favourite buildings in the UK.
+The flats were intended to cater to a young, style-conscious middle-class market; people who were tired of living in ‘digs’ and instead seeking the convenience of a low-maintenance and fashionable home.
+Gibberd’s work is a classic of the International style and certainly one of our favourite buildings in Britain.

-An original plan for small single-occupancy flats (no doubt inspired by Wells Coates’ ‘minimum flat’ at the Isokon Flats) was modified to include some larger units, in part to address local fears of ‘immoral behaviour’ if such a large number of single people gathered together in one place.
-The finished building therefore provided a range of accommodation including studios (at 21sq m even smaller than Coates’ minumum flat), one bedrooms and a good number of larger two bedroom units.
+An original plan for a vast number of small single-occupancy flats (no doubt in part inspired by Wells Coates’ ‘minimum flat’ at the Isokon Flats) was later modified to include larger units, in part to address local fears of the ‘immoral behaviour’ such a large number of single people gathered together in one place was expected to inspire.
+The completed building therefore provided a range of accommodation including studios (at 21sq m even smaller than Coates’ minumum flat), one bedroom units and a smaller number of two bedroom units.

-Naturally the flats featured all the latest conveniences, including central heating fed from a communal boiler, refrigerators, electric lighting (designed by Gibberd and manufactured by Best & Lloyd) and built-in furniture*.
+Naturally, the flats featured all the latest conveniences, including central heating fed from a communal boiler, refrigerators, electric lighting (designed by Gibberd and manufactured by Best & Lloyd) and built-in furniture*.
 Optional extras included the built-in radio cabinet which can be seen in the wonderful flat of Eve Tyler who lives in the twin-cruciform block to the rear.
-In some instances Gibberd provided sliding wood panels between bedrooms and living rooms to maximise space and allow a greater level of flexibility.
-In addition to the features provided in the individual flats residents could also make use of communal facilities including roof terraces for sun-bathing, a swimming pool (now covered over), a restaurant and a social room.
+In some instances Gibberd provided sliding wood panels between bedroom and living room to maximise space and allow a greater level of flexibility.
+In addition to the features provided in their flats residents could also make use of communal facilities including roof terraces for sun-bathing, a swimming pool (now covered over), a restaurant and a social room.

-Again, in common with the best examples of British Modernism, the exterior surfaces were not of a uniform white but instead featured a broad palette of pale colours, including pinks, browns, blues and greys.
-These colours have been reinstated in recent renovations where possible, and therefore Pullman Court is looking much closer to its original appearance than it has for decades.
+Again, in common with the best examples of British modernism, the exterior surfaces were not of a uniform white but instead featured a broad palette of pale colours, including pinks, browns, blues and greys.
+These colours have been reinstated in recent renovations where possible, and therefore Pullman Court now looks much closer to its original appearance than it has for decades.

-Following the success of Pullman Court Gibberd went on to become something of specialist in flats for a brief period in the late 30’s.
-His other London blocks include the smaller brick-skinned Ellington Court at Southgate (sadly now ruined by developers) and Park Court in Sydenham.
+Following the success of Pullman Court Gibberd went on to become something of specialist in flats for a brief period in the late 30s.
+His other London blocks include the brick-skinned Ellington Court at Southgate (sadly now compromised by developers) and Park Court in Sydenham.

 *Gibberd later published a bi-lingual book on built-in furniture (1948, Alec Tiranti, London).